Linesmerrill/police-cad-api/README.md

 6. Click Generate and copy the password back into [https://jwt.io/](https://jwt.io/)

 This 256-bit-secret will also be used to decrypt/encrypt the jwt in `police-cad-api` environment variables

+**Encoded:** (The encoded JWT you can use to now communicate between the backend and frontend)

+Copy and paste this into your environment variables in `police-cad` application.